 Confirmation of Children

-The policy in the Auckland Diocese is that children receive the sacrament of Confirmation before receiving First Eucharist.
-At St. Patrick’s, parents who wish to have a child confirmed need to attend a number of preparation sessions with the child.
-The child will need to have already received the sacrament of First Reconciliation.
-Confirmation preparation usually takes place between Easter and Pentecost.
-Keep an eye on the Cathedral newsletters for the dates of the next session.
+The policy in the Auckland Diocese is that children receive the sacrament of Confirmation at around 8-12 years old, before receiving First Eucharist.
+At St. Patrick’s, parents who wish to have a child confirmed need to attend the Children’s Sacramental Programme.
 Contact Anita Hudson via the parish office or mail to email@example.com for further information.

 Confirmation of Adults